PatMulvihill/WavePartialDeconstruction/README.md

 ###Testing

-To run the current suite of tests with:
+To run the current suite of tests just run:

 `npm test`

+See the style guide below about adding tests.

 ###Webpack(ing!)